iamdonovan/spymicmac/doc/setup.rst

     git clone https://github.com/iamdonovan/spymicmac.git

-Optional: Preparing a python environment
+optional: Preparing a python environment
 """"""""""""""""""""""""""""""""""""""""
 If you like, you can set up a dedicated python environment for your spymicmac needs.
 This can be handy, in case any packages required by spymicmac clash with packages in your default environment.
 Our personal preference